Screening for Genital Herpes

-At this time, there are no screening guidelines for the general population.
-A doctor may recommend screening if you are at high risk for STDs such as:
+At this time, there are no screening guidelines or test for genital herpes.
+A doctor may recommend screening if you are at high risk for sexually transmitted diseases, such as:

-- Multiple sex partners
+- Having multiple sex partners

 sexually transmitted diseases

 - Men who have sex with men who are at high risk of HIV infection

-Sexually active people should consider screening for STDs even if there is not a specific guideline.
+People who have had multiple sex partners should consider screening for STDs even if there is not a specific guideline.

-Women who are pregnant and near labor, will be asked about history and examined for any sores in your genital area.
+Women who are pregnant and near labor will be asked about their history and be examined for any sores in the genital area.
 A test may also be done to find out if the virus is present.
 This is especially important at the time of labor to avoid spreading the virus to the baby.

 Beauman JG.
-Genital herpes: A review.
+Genital herpes: a review.
 Am Fam Physician.
 2005;72(8):1527-1534.

 Gardella C, Huang ML, Wald A, et al. Rapid polymerase chain reaction assay to detect herpes simplex virus in the

-Genital herpes—CDC fact sheet.
+Genital herpes—CDC fact sheet (detailed).
 Centers for Disease Control and Prevention website.
-Available at: http://www.cdc.gov/std/herpes/stdfact-herpes-detailed.htm.
-Updated February 13, 2013.
-Accessed October 17, 2014.
+Available at: